Bamboo Plant FAQ

 Is bamboo really a type of grass?

-Although it may not look like grass, it is a group of perennial evergreen plants in the Poaceae grass family.
-Some members of this group of are gigantic and the largest members of the grass family with growth of one metre a day from some species.
-Also, being a grass, a certain amount of control over spreading can be done by simply mowing the shoots as they appear out of the ground.
+Yes bamboo is a grass.
+Although you wouldn't think it is but because the grass family 'Poaceae' has bamboo within it, a group containing some gigantic plants growing at approximately one meter daily.
+Also, being a grass, a certain amount of control over spreading can be done by simply mowing the bamboo shoots as they appear out of the ground.

 Are there any small species of bamboo?